February 9, 2021

 Purdue scientist reflects on her passion for studying Mars’ geology, landscape

-NASA rover has less than 100 days until reaching the red planet
+NASA rover has less than two weeks until reaching the red planet

 WEST LAFAYETTE, Ind. — Briony Horgan grew up in Portland, Oregon, where, enjoying the mountains and volcanoes that surrounded the region, she developed a love of geology.
 A long-standing interest in space made Horgan realize she wasn’t confined to study rocks simply on Earth.

-Horgan, now an associate professor of planetary science at Purdue, soon will have an opportunity to let her imagination dive into the geology of Mars as part of the NASA Mars rover Perseverance mission, which recently is more than halfway to Mars and has less than 100 days to landing on Feb.
-18, 2021.
+Horgan, now an associate professor of planetary science at Purdue, soon will have an opportunity to let her imagination dive into the geology of Mars as part of the NASA Mars rover Perseverance mission, which recently is more than halfway to Mars and has less than two weeks to landing on Feb.
+18.

 The rover will land in Jezero Crater, just north of the planet’s equator.
 The site used to be a lake and large river delta on the planet.
 She has played a key role in the mission, including leading mineralogy research.
 Her team came up with an important finding on the location that contributed to Jezero Crater’s selection, and she helped design the camera that will be the scientific eyes for Perseverance.

 Horgan’s research and a presentation led NASA to select the rover landing site.
-(Horgan talks about her interest in the rover mission)
+(Horgan talks about her interest in the rover mission in this video)